Finding the Truth (without technology and screens)

 1. Start to breathe in and out through your nose, naturally (mouth closed).

 2. Then take a slow, deep breath through both nostrils.
 The passage of the incoming air is felt on the back of the palate and makes an oceanic sound (sa).
-The sound is audible and loud enough to be heard.
+The sound is audible.
+You can use the mantra Saha. – if you want to.

 3. Exhale slowly, deeply, as the outgoing air is felt on the back of the palate and makes a sound (ha).